Using Z boson events to study parton-medium interactions in PbPb collisions: Abstract

 The \PZ candidates are identified using an electron or muon pair, with a reconstructed invariant mass in the interval 60--120\GeVcc and $\ptz>30\GeVc$.
-After all selections, there are $\sim$5K (23K) \PZ boson events in \PbPb (\pp) data.
+After all selections, there are $\sim$5K (23K) \PZ boson events in the \PbPb (\pp) data.
 Electron and muon pairs are corrected for losses in acceptance and efficiency during reconstruction, and identification and trigger selections~\cite{Chatrchyan:2012xi,Khachatryan:2015hwa}.
 Each \PZ candidate is paired with all tracks in the same event that pass the $\ptt > 1\GeVc$ and $\abs{\etat} < 2.4$ selections.
-To avoid including the tracks of the \PZ candidate decay products, each track used in the correlations is required to fall outside a cone of radius (defined as $\sqrt{\smash[b]{{\left( \deta \right )}^2 + {\left( \dphi \right)}^2}}$ ) 0.02 (the smallest value for which no significant contamination is observed) around the direction of a lepton from the \PZ decay.
+To avoid including the tracks of the \PZ candidate decay products, each track used in the correlations is required to fall outside a cone radius (defined as $\sqrt{\smash[b]{{\left( \deta \right )}^2 + {\left( \dphi \right)}^2}}$ ) of 0.02 (the smallest value for which no significant contamination is observed) around the direction of a lepton from the \PZ decay.
 Intermediate results, corrected for lepton efficiencies only, are obtained separately for \PZ candidates reconstructed from oppositely-charged electron or muon pairs.
-In order to minimize the residual contamination from QCD jet physics processes ($<$3\%), the relative contribution from same-charge lepton pairs is subtracted separately for the two decay channels.
-Finally, the two channels are combined and treated as one.
+The residual ($<$3\%) contamination from QCD jet physics processes is estimated using same-charge lepton pairs, whose distributions are subtracted from those of opposite-charge leptons for each of the two decay channels.